-The recurring war between the cloud-based and on-premise CRM creates an interesting scenario for the vendors as well as customers where the advocates of both designs putforward interesting arguments to justify their choice.
+The recurring war of on-premise vs cloud CRM creates an interesting scenario for vendors and customers alike where the advocates of both designs put forward interesting arguments to justify their choice.
 Let’s take a closer look!

-On-premise is considered the traditional way of CRM deployment since you get it installed locally on the client’s own network.
-Cloud-based CRM, on the other hand, is a few steps ahead in the terms of technology as the program and its data is stored in the cloud and is deployed to the customer via the Internet.
+On-premise is considered the traditional way of CRM deployment where you get it installed locally on the client’s own network.
+Cloud-based CRM, on the other hand, is a few steps ahead in terms of technology where the program and its data is stored in the Cloud and is deployed to the customer via the Internet.
 This does entail the threat of data being stolen, since cloud technology uses the Internet to work and there tend to be threats present online.
-However, often businesses prefer cloud CRM over its on-premise alternative since it significantly saves them the hassle and cost of manual deployment.
-But the cloud-based CRM has much more to offer customers than what the vendors can draw from it.
-Thanks to the SSDs that account for all the more value for space nowadays, a cloud-based CRM provides you a storage that you had only thought of until now.
-Along with that you get the added perks of convenient access to your CRM and hence your data, regardless of where on this planet you are.
+However, often businesses prefer cloud CRM over its on-premise alternative since it significantly saves them the hassle and costs of manual deployment.
+Furthermore, cloud-based CRMs have much more to offer customers than what the vendors can draw from it.
+Thanks to the SSDs used, that account for all the more value for space nowadays, a cloud-based CRM provides you storage that you had only thought of until now.
+Along with that, you get the added perks of convenient access to your CRM and hence your data, regardless of where you are on the globe.

-A cloud-based CRM rests on the internet which means you can track your data from wherever you want.
-Hence, a cloud CRM provides you with a universal availability that leaves the geographical restraints far behind, letting you manage customers on the road, especially with the advent of mobile apps for CRM.
-Furthermore, online data storage shields you from threats that plague the physical media such as physical damage and depreciation through use.
+A cloud-based CRM rests on the internet, meaning you can track your data from wherever you want.
+Hence, a cloud CRM provides you with a universal availability that leaves geographical restraints far behind, letting you manage customers on the road, especially with the advent of mobile apps for CRM.
+Furthermore, online data storage shields you from threats that plague physical media, such as physical damage and depreciation through use.

-The evolution of technology that brings you systems as intricate as CRM software via the internet with its own set of conveniences, advantages, and disadvantages.
-For now you are still left with the choice to weigh your alternatives, test the waters and make a decision, but with the rapidly moving softwares on the SaaS model you may not have that choice for long.
+The evolution of technology has brought you systems as intricate as CRM software via the internet, however, with their own sets of conveniences, advantages, as well as disadvantages.
+For now you are still left with the choice to weigh your alternatives, test the waters and make a decision; but with the rapidly moving software on the SaaS model, you may not have that choice for long.
 So start working on your choice of on-premise vs cloud CRM.